Souciant is a magazine of politics and culture. Or culture and politics. It all depends on your starting point.

 ‘Souciant’ means we care.

 - Joel Schalit is the author of several books, including the critically-acclaimed Israel vs. Utopia, and Jerusalem Calling.
 Schalit has edited some of America's most influential independent magazines, including Punk Planet and Tikkun, and has contributed to such news outlets as France 24, The Guardian, and openDemocracy.
 A founding editor of one of the world's first online magazines, Bad Subjects, Schalit began his publishing career in high school as an intern at Mother Jones.
 A former member of 1990s pranksters Christal Methodists, he currently pushes buttons for post-rock duo Elders of Zion.
-Based in Berlin, Schalit is working on a book about Muslims and Jews in contemporary Europe.
+Based in Berlin, Schalit serves as the English-language News Editor for the EurActiv network.

 - Charlie Bertsch is a teacher and writer living in Tucson, Arizona.
 A founding editor and regular contributor to one of the world's first online magazines, Bad Subjects, his work has appeared in numerous publications including The Oxford American, Punk Planet, Tucson Sentinel, Phoenix New Times, Cleveland Scene, and the San Francisco Bay Guardian.
 He has served as the Music Editor for Tikkun and Zeek.
 His essays have appeared in Let Fury Have The Hour: The Punk Rock Politics of Joe Strummer, The Anti-Capitalism Reader: Imagining a Geography of Opposition, and both Bad Subjects collections, Collective Action and Political Education for Everyday Life.
 Charlie is currently at work on a book about memoir in the age of New Media.